Buy Me Once

 Buy Me Once is an online shopping website offering sustainable and durable consumer goods.
-The website was founded in 2016 by Tara Button, once an ad executive, after she received a Le Creuset cooking pot and was impressed by its durability and design.
+The website was founded in 2016 by former advertising executive Tara Button, inspired by the durability and design of a Le Creuset cooking pot she had received.
+The original website incorporates United States and United Kingdom domains and stocks now more than 2,000 products.

+Objective

 The aim of the site is to encourage people to "Love Things That Last" and to change human behaviour from short-term throwaway buying to longer term, mindful buying.

-The original website incorporates US and UK domains and stocks now more than 2,000 products.
 Buy Me Once also did a raise through Crowdcube of £550k in 2019 with an investment from the Green Angel Syndicate, a network of smart investors who are committed to the transition to a greener economy.